Zutki/openJ2D/README.md

+# This branch exists for referance reasons, and is no longer actively developed, See the complete-rewrite branch for newer changes (as long as don't take an "extended" break again)

 # Minecraft2D

 This project is an experiment that I am doing to see if I can create some resemblence of Minecraft.
 I am writing this